EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Related Work

 \subsection{Rashomon Effects and Predictive Multiplicity}

-Our work relates to the Rashomon effect in that different models can arrive at the same answer and yet rely on totally different paths or reasoning (\cite{breiman2001statistical,semengue2019rashomon}).
-Some recent research considers predictive multiplicity under settings of fairness and of unconstrained risk (\cite{umbach2023predictive,marx2020predictive,fisher2019all}), showing that the same risk scores can be justified through different models (\cite{umbach2023predictive}).
-Unlike these approaches, EvoXplain studies multiplicity within the same model class, trained on the same data, to see whether retraining leads to different explanation patterns.
+Our work relates to the Rashomon effect, which observes that different models can achieve similar predictive performance while relying on different internal reasoning \citep{breiman2001statistical,semengue2019rashomon}.
+Recent work has explored predictive multiplicity in settings such as fairness and unconstrained risk minimization \citep{umbach2023predictive,marx2020predictive,fisher2019all}, demonstrating that equivalent predictive performance can arise from multiple admissible models.
+Unlike these approaches, EvoXplain studies multiplicity within the same model class and admissible training pipeline, examining whether repeated training and model selection yield distinct explanatory basins even when predictive performance is held fixed.